99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 ### Solution 5

 Now, since we are able to push image, we will try to do automatically using Github Actions.
 This will push build our container and push our image to dockerhub automatically.
-First of all, create github secret for your dockerhub username and access token which github will use to build and push image to dockerhub.

-TO get access token [https://hub.docker.com/settings/security](https://hub.docker.com/settings/security) go here and create a token named GITHUB_ACTIONS, save that token somewhere. we will need it later.
+First of all, you need access token from docker hub to push image.
+To get access token [https://hub.docker.com/settings/security](https://hub.docker.com/settings/security) go here and create a token named GITHUB_ACTIONS, save that token somewhere. we will need it later.

 It will look like this once you created the access token

 Image

+Now, Create github secret for your dockerhub username and access token which github will use to build and push image to dockerhub.

 In order to create secret, go to repo Settings > Secrets.